TemitopeGH/Final-Capstone-Project/README.md

 <img width="1366" height="702" alt="Screenshot_2026-01-16_19_17_51" src="https://github.com/user-attachments/assets/41b1eab9-920f-4c49-870f-19c03cc41d41" />

 ### Step 5: Research and propose SQL attack remediation.
-What are five remediation methods for preventing SQL injection exploits?
+What are five remediation methods for preventing SQL injection exploits? <br>
 a.
 Enforce the Principle of Least Privilege
 Limit the permissions of the database account used by the application.
 An application should only have access to the specific tables and operations (like SELECT or UPDATE) it needs for its function.
 It should never use a root or administrative account, which minimizes the damage an attacker can do even if they successfully bypass other defenses. <br>